roytang/blog/content/post/2020/06/why-twitter/index.md

 ### Twitter has better public content

-Alright, this one might be totally subjective or anecdotal based on my own Twitter follows and setup, but I find that public discourse is generally much better on Twitter compared to Facebook.
+Alright, this one might be totally subjective or anecdotal based on my own Twitter follows and setup, but I find that public discourse is generally better on Twitter compared to Facebook.
 It might be due to some of the factors above, and maybe some level of luck/privilege/good filtering on my part.
 I mean, you can find bad actors and low-quality discussions if you go looking for them, but why?

-Because replies to posts are treated as "same-level" content on Twitter, i.e. they are presented in the same font size and post size as the tweet being replied to, there is a greater sense of... equality maybe?
-I guess I'm not explaining this point too well.

 I'm not saying Twitter is perfect.
+There is certainly a lot of room for improvement, especially technically.
+But compared to Facebook, I think Twitter is much less of a garbage fire maybe because (a) I don't feel constrained to follow mainly family and friends; Twitter feels more like it can be a window to part of the larger world; and (b) the existence of Tweetdeck and better filtering tools means I don't have to suffer through ads or other such inanity every few posts.

+Note: It seems a bit weird to be publishing this right now when the world seems to be on fire.
+I follow a lot of Americans so a lot of the racism and police brutality-inspired chaos dominates my Twitter timelines at the moment (as can be seen in the Tweetdeck screenshot above).
+But I think this is also a good illustration of how useful Twitter's filters and options are.
+If you chose to, (or needed to temporarily, for your sanity maybe?) you can probably block out these events from your timeline completely.

-There are certainly better platforms both from the technical aspect (i.e. [Mastodon](https://mastodon.technology)) or as a discussion form, but perhaps due to its nature, I find a lot of smart and interesting interactions still happen on Twitter, so it's not something I'm willing to give up.
+There is certainly a lot of room for improvement especially from the technical side; [Mastodon](https://mastodon.technology) comes to mind as a superior platform in this regard, but that platform doesn't have the scale of Twitter yet, which limits the interesting interactions that can come up.
+I find a lot of smart and interesting interactions still happen on Twitter, so it's not yet something I'm willing to give up.